Types Of Workers’ Compensation Injuries and Claims

 However, many times a worker experiences an injury that does not occur as a result of one specific event but occurs over a period of time due to the nature of the work that’s being performed by the employee.
 A classic example of this is that has resulted in many worker’s compensation claims over the years is that masons work on their knees laying brick and concrete for extended periods of time, and as a result of doing that same type of job eight to ten hours a day, five to six or seven days a week, over the course of months and years, the knees simply give way.
 Those types of workers have required knee procedures or surgeries.
 Another classic occupational-related claim is an office staff worker using his or her hands repetitively 40 hours a week for years and, as a result, develops carpal tunnel syndrome from typing.

-There is no difference whatsoever in how the law treats single event accidents and longer duration occupational claims.
+There is no difference whatsoever in how the law treats single event accidents and longer-duration occupational claims.
 An injured worker who suffers an injury from either one of those instances is entitled to all the same benefits.
 These workers are entitled to have their medical care provided for and paid for by the worker’s compensation insurance company.
 They are entitled to wage replacement benefits if they’re unable to work for a period of time, and they are also entitled to get an award for any permanent injury at the end of their claim once they’ve finished their treatment.

 It is not uncommon for orthopedic injuries involving the neck or the back, such as herniated discs, to appear not due to one particular event, but due to a course of events over a period of time.
-For instance, a warehouse worker whose normal job requires him or her to lift, to bend, to climb ladders, or to pick product for an extended period of time over the course of many years will develop disc injuries in the neck or the back which require treatment.
+For instance, a warehouse worker whose normal job requires him or her to lift, bend, climb ladders, or pick products for an extended period of time over the course of many years will develop disc injuries in the neck or the back which require treatment.
 The pain management, medication management, or sometimes surgery that they would require would be covered under the protections of New Jersey worker’s compensation laws.

 New Jersey Respiratory Injury Workers’ Compensation Claims